A Tradition of Philanthropy

 The NES Scholarship Program is funded through contributions from members, annual dues and fundraising events.
 Additional funding comes from private foundations and corporations, primarily through matching gift programs.
 NES is a 501(c)(3) organization and contributions are tax deductible to the extent allowed by law.

 The continued success of the NES Scholarship Program is due to the solid foundation of a membership committed to the support of its scholars.
 By helping bright and talented students access higher education, NES helps these young scholars achieve their full potential for independence and productivity, and by funding education, NES also invests in the future of the community at large.
-To learn more about about the positive impact that NES Scholarships have on their recipients, read Words from Our Scholars.
+To learn more about about our current scholarship recipients, click here to “Meet Our Scholars.”
 There are many ways that you can contribute to the success of the NES Scholarship Program.
-Learn more here.

 For more information about the NES Scholarship Program, please contact the New England Society Office by phone at (929) 357-0170 or by email at firstname.lastname@example.org.
 All inquiries and materials received will remain confidential.